TheDuccinator/ffcombine/README.md

 Feel free to add stuff to this program to make it more useful and improve it in some way.

 #  Note
-I'n not guaranteeing that this program will work correctly.
+I'm not guaranteeing that this program will work correctly.